tfjoek/class-of-09-scene-generator/README.md

 if something you see here thats missing for a cool feature tell me

-### highest priority
-- make site responsive (imposible challenge)

-### major features
-- saving/exporting scenes (many different solutions available for this)

-- a choice generator that you can use in the middle of ur scene
-- an ending generator that you can use in the end of ur scene
-- mobile support
-### todo currently
+### todo currently / easiest
 - all characters/backgrounds from all 3 games including every clothing/expression option

 - add ur own bgm/sound effects / ur own voicelines or whatever for each dialogue
 - add ur own background/character sprite
+- make a custom option for dialogue choice (offscreen character)
 - modify character size (useful for custom sprite)
 - moving characters during scene (like after/before a dialogue plays u can animate the character to move)
 - fix clothes being flipped so they dont reverse (would need 2 different sprites for each cloth)

+### highest priority need helplol
+- make site responsive (imposible challenge)

+### major features later
+- saving/exporting scenes (many different solutions available for this)

+- a choice generator that you can use in the middle of ur scene
+- an ending generator that you can use in the end of ur scene
+- mobile support

 ### boring code stuff
 - move to react  so this shit isnt awful to develop